SAFE DRINKING WATER FOR LESS THAN A PENNY/GALLON

 - Credit/Debit Cards**

-*If paying electronically through your bank, please allow 7-10 business days for your payment to reach the precinct.
+*If paying electronically through your bank, please allow at least 7-10 business days for your payment to reach the precinct.
 Processing of electronic payments is slow, and may result in late fees if the payment is not received by the due date.

 **You can now review your account history online and pay by credit or debit card.
 Go to Online Account to set up your account or pay online.
 The fee for using this service is $4.25 per transaction or 3% of the total bill (whichever is larger).
 This fee DOES NOT go to the Precinct.